Arizona Wildcats building strong relationship with top 2024 target Carter Bryant

 But the mutual interest between Bryant and Arizona is no joke.
 Bryant said he began speaking with Arizona a year ago through former UA assistant Jason Terry, who transitioned briefly from Miller’s staff to Lloyd’s before becoming a G League head coach, then said he quickly felt a strong interest from Lloyd’s staff.

-As a result, Carter kept an eye on the Wildcats' basketball players.
-He said he loved watching Aaron Gordon play for UA in 2013-14 and has watched Terry play since he was “seven, eight years old.”
+As a result, Carter kept an eye on the Wildcats’ basketball players.
+He said he loved watching Aaron Gordon play for UA in 2013-14 and has watched Terry play since he was “7, 8 years old.”

 “It’s crazy to see him grow up and now he’s gonna be a first-round pick,” Bryant said.